GENERAL DENTIST IN HOUSTON, TX

 After we’ve cleaned and examined your teeth, we’ll sit-down and discuss your oral health.
 If your teeth are healthy, we’ll schedule a follow-up exam and teeth cleaning in six months.
 If there is a problem with your oral health, we can provide recommendations for additional treatments.
 We can coordinate your treatments and perform them right here in our comfortable and modern office.

 If you have a minor cavity, we may recommend having it filled with a tooth-colored filling.
 If there’s an infection present in your tooth, you may need to undergo a pain-free root canal.
 For more advanced decay, we may recommend a porcelain crown or bridge.
 If your tooth is damaged beyond repair, we painlessly remove it with a simple extraction.
-If you’re missing teeth, we can replace them with dental implants.
+In Case you’re missing teeth, we can replace them with dental implants.
 Also, if you have crooked teeth, we can provide orthodontic treatments.

 Chew Good.
 Look Good.
 Feel Good.